MellonScholarlyCommunication/spec-eventlog/usecases/discover_lifecycle_events.md

  ### User story

 A user `X` discovers by some mechanism an artefact `URL-A` on the Web and wants to learn more about it.
-User `X` browser is equiped with an webapp/plugin `W` that can retrieve relevant contextual information about this artefact.
+User `X` browser is equipped with an webapp/plugin `W` that can retrieve relevant contextual information about this artefact.

 The user `X` instructs her webapp/plugin to search who in the network provides services in her field of